Raisony/modulation_classification/README.md

 ## Dependencies

-Part of the needed dependencies are listed as below for the experiment, you can run the demo directly on GOOGLE COLAB without environment configuring.
+Part of the needed dependencies are listed as below for the experiment, you can run the demo directly on GOOGLE COLAB without environment configuration.

 ```
 python 3.7.11